Organisational Structure Diagram

 The GEN Advisory Board provides additional perspectives, support and resources to the Global Ecovillage Network.
 Its members are regularly consulted regarding strategy, fundraising, global networking, and the ongoing development and evaluation of the organization’s work.

-See the current Advisory Board members [page coming soon].
+See the current Advisory Board members.

 The Council of Elders is a group that represents the founders of the GEN movement.
 These are people who have been accompanying GEN for many years, and who share their experience from a long term perspective on GEN’s work and mission in the world.
 This Council meets regularly in online calls (at least 6 times per year) and inform GEN staff on strategy, vision, and any current questions.

-See the current Council of Elders members [page coming soon].
+Meet the Council of Elders members here!

 The General Assembly is formed by the 45 official Members of GEN (also named Regional Representatives), with 9 representatives from each of the geographic regions, including among these representatives of NextGEN.